Security-Scoped URLs

 }

-- ✅ Falls back to direct path if bookmark fails
+- Bookmark resolution throws: falls back to direct path access

 File: RawCull/Actors/ScanFiles.swift